Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Applications

 We consider an AVCQC ${\cal W}=\{\rho(x,s):x\in{\cal X}, s\in {\cal S}\}$ such that for all $s\in {\cal S}$ and all $x\in{\cal X}$ we have

 for a fixed quantum state $\delta\in\mathcal{S}({\cal H})$.
 It holds

-The correlated assisted message transmission capacity is always zero even when the jammer has no side information about the input.
-Further any classical channels which arise from ${\cal W}$ has also zero capacity.
-Thus the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of ${\cal W}$ with informed jammer is equal to the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of an useless classical arbitrary varying channel without jamming attack.
-Here useless classical channel means a classical channel with zero message transmission capacity.
-By \cite{Wit} the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of any useless classical arbitrary varying channel without jamming attack is equal to zero, thus $\tilde{C}({\cal W}, (V_{n}', V_{n}))=0$ for $n>1$.
-Furthermore it is not hard to see that $\tilde{C}({\cal W}, (V', V))=1$.
+The correlation assisted message transmission capacity is always zero, even when the jammer has no side information about the input.
+Furthermore, any classical channels which arise from ${\cal W}$ also have zero capacity.
+Thus the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of ${\cal W}$ with an informed jammer is equal to the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of a useless classical arbitrary varying channel without jamming attack.
+Here, useless classical channel means a classical channel with zero message transmission capacity.
+By \cite{Wit}, the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of any useless classical arbitrary varying channel without jamming attack is equal to zero, thus $\tilde{C}({\cal W}, (V_{n}', V_{n}))=0$ for $n>1$.
+Furthermore, it is not hard to see that $\tilde{C}({\cal W}, (V', V))=1$.
 Thus $\tilde{C}({\cal W}, (V', V))$ and $\tilde{C}({\cal W}, (V_{n}', V_{n}))$ for all $n>1$ lie in the set of computable numbers.
-We let $n$ tend to infinity the correlation assisted common randomness capacity is discontinuous on $({\cal W}, (V', V))$.
+When we let $n$ tend to infinity, the correlation assisted common randomness capacity is discontinuous on $({\cal W}, (V', V))$.
 Since a Banach-Mazur computable function is continuous on the computable sets, the correlation assisted common randomness capacity is not Banach-Mazur computable and thus not Turing computable (cf. \cite{Bo/Sch/Ba/Po}).

-\qedwhite \begin{corollary} The $((V', V),(l_n)_{n\in\mathbb{N}})$-correlation assisted common randomness capacity of an AVCQC ${\cal W}$ with no informed jammer is in general not Turing computable.
+\qedwhite \begin{corollary} The $((V', V),(l_n)_{n\in\mathbb{N}})$-correlation assisted common randomness generation capacity of an AVCQC ${\cal W}$ with an uninformed jammer, i.e. when the jammer has no information about the input code word, is in general, not Turing computable.